 Fishing in St Mawes is very good, with fat pollack, bass and wrasse around.
 However, it’s not the most accessible stretch of coastline.
 Pendennis headland is good for fishing, as headlands often are when they are close to an estuary (in this case the Fal).

 Fishing The Lizard

-Fishing loe bar towards Porthleven is extraordinary for bass with beach casting gear.
-The water gets deep much more quickly than most other spots but this spot is highly weather=dependent since a south-westerly wind makes the beach voer-exposed.
+Fishing Looe bar towards Porthleven is extraordinary for bass with beach casting gear.
+The water gets deep much more quickly than most other spots but this spot is highly weather-dependent since a south-westerly wind makes the beach overexposed.
 On a calm day, float fishing in Porthleven is as good as anywhere in Cornwall.
-Within Porthleven the harbour and long rocky coastline has deep water and plenty of places to fish.
+Within Porthleven, the harbour and long rocky coastline has deep water and plenty of places to fish.
 Again, watch out for those south-westerly winds as these spots can become dangerous quickly.

 Fishing Penzance & Newlyn Harbours